-Running a design business means allocating the budget for any given project to the personell who will get the best possible job done considering those constraints.
+Running a design business means allocating the budget for any given project to the personnel who will get the best possible job done considering those constraints.
 It’s a juggling act every project lead must wrestle with, and one that doesn’t always present the path of least resistance.

 The fact is, what you really want to be pouring that budget into is the design itself.
-This means countless hours spent drawing, collaborating, critiquing, modeling, and then doing it all over again a hundred times until the chinese food shows up any everyone can finally come up for air.
+This means countless hours spent drawing, collaborating, critiquing, modelling, and then doing it all over again a hundred times until the Chinese food shows up any everyone can finally come up for air.
 It’s hard work and sometimes leaves little room for spending money on things like professional visualization, rendering, and artwork.

 Of course, there is a remedy for this common ailment (isn’t there always?).
-There is a growing online community of freelance 3D rendering artists who are not only changing the way architecture firms do business, the are providing strenght and rigidity to a feedback loop that, due to constricting design budgets, is left to flail untethered in the wind.
+There is a growing online community of freelance 3D rendering artists who are not only changing the way architecture firms do business, the are providing strength and rigidity to a feedback loop that, due to constricting design budgets, is left to flail untethered in the wind.